a-type/website/src/pages/blog/lofi-intro.md

 But you may have picked up throughout this post that a lot of my impetus here is entangled with anxiety.
 I worry about shipping products.
 Taking money makes me feel obligated, responsible, constrained.
 And yet there's nothing I want more than the freedom which I hope making a business for myself out of my skills could provide.
 It's a confounding position to be in.

 All this leads to an incredibly lean, bootstrapping mindset for me.
 I want to create small things that provide as much value as they can with a limited footprint.
-Services that won't eat away at the very life I'm trying to create by evolving into complicated, 'web-scale' monsters.
+Services that won't eat away at the very life I'm trying to create by evolving into complicated, 'web-scale' monsters hungry for VC cash.

 I also have anxiety about the sustainability of my work, and what happens if my costs become more than I can recoup.
 So I'm almost pathologically avoiding paid tools and services.
 Ideally if I wanted to put a project aside for months, or if it were drawing no revenue at all, these would not present do-or-die choices to me.
 I could step away, rest, think, reinvent.